DataDog/puppet-datadog-agent/README.md

 Description
 -----------

-A module to install the DataDog agent.
+A module to install the DataDog agent, and to send reports of puppet runs to the Datadog service [Datadog](http://www.datadoghq.com/).

 Requirements
 ------------

 * `puppet`
+* A Datadog account and API Key

+On your Puppet master:
+* `dogapi` gem (v 1.0.3 and later)
+* `ruby-dev` headers, required to build dogapi gem

 Installation
 ------------